reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 }
 ```

-We have overridden the life cycle methods of `FutureCallback`.
+We have overridden the life cycle methods of the `FutureCallback` interface.
 We have also defined the response type `SimpleHttpResponse` it will receive when the HTTP request call is completed.
-When the call fails, we opt to raise an exception in `failed`.
+When the call fails, we opt to raise an exception in the implementation of the `failed()` method.

 Now let's see how to use this custom callback: